Tech N9ne: Artistry

+Tech N9ne has also worked with rock and metal musicians such as Serj Tankian of System of a Down, Corey Taylor of Slipknot, Chino Moreno and Stephen Carpenter of Deftones, Jonathan Davis of Korn, Five Finger Death Punch, and Falling in Reverse.

 In popular culture

 Films

 Yates' songs have appeared in the films Born 2 Race, Gang Related, Alpha Dog, Our Heroes: The 25 Best Black Sports Movies (Ever), and The Life of Lucky Cucumber.
 Yates was originally set to score the entire film Alpha Dog, but the studio decided to replace some of his music with more commercially known songs.
 In 2009, his song "Let's Go" was used in an online promotional short film for AXE body spray.
 Yates also appears as an actor in the films Vengeance and Night of the Living Dead: Origins 3D.
-Yates starred in the musical "Alleluia: The Devil's Carnival", which had a limited theater release July 2015.
+Yates starred in the musical Alleluia: The Devil's Carnival, which had a limited theater release July 2015.
 On November 25, 2015, Tech released "Shine", a song for the Jaco Pastorius documentary, Jaco.

 Video games

 Several of Yates' songs are featured in the video games Madden NFL 2006, The Crew, EA Sports MMA, 25 To Life, WWE 2K18, EA Sports UFC 3, and Midnight Club: Los Angeles, in the latter of which Yates is an unlockable character.
 In 2009, Yates and label mate Krizz Kaliko appeared in a promotional video for the Fight Night Round 4 video game.